windraver/moonlight-nx/README.md

 # Moonlight-NX

+This is not mine.
+I forked this from https://github.com/rock88/moonlight-nx/ in order to get it to work for me.

 Moonlight-NX is a port of [Moonlight Game Streaming Project](https://github.com/moonlight-stream "Moonlight Game Streaming Project") for Nintendo Switch.

 # Installing